 A good translation should never be noticed because it will pass as if it was originally written in that language.

-Why can’t I just use Google Translate?
+Why can’t I just use Google Translate or DeepL?

 This is fine for short, general sentences, but computers are unable to recognize the specific context of a text and may pick words that do not fit in with the text as a whole.